zumi123/news-sentiment-week1/README.md

-# 📊 News Sentiment Analysis – Task 1
+# 🗂️ News Sentiment Analysis – Weekly Project

+This repository includes weekly tasks for sentiment and financial data analysis using Python, Git, and data science tools.

+---

+## 📌 Task 1 – Git, GitHub, and News EDA

-This repository contains the code for **Task 1** of the Week 1 challenge, focusing on:
+This section contains the code for **Task 1** of the Week 1 challenge, focusing on:

 - Setting up a Python project with Git & GitHub
 - CI/CD integration using GitHub Actions